emmajanedrews/base-template/_posts/2017-10-26-a-look-inside-one-of-budas-newest-stores.md

 According to Mel, she and Laura have always had a dream of working together and supporting their community. **They have a passion for making life simple as well as for natural cleaning products.** It was this passion that they wanted to bring to Buda.

-Outside of simply running the store, Mel and Laura also get involved in the community in other ways.{% include pullquote.html %}**On October 25th, they are running a fall flower workshop for pumpkin floral arrangements at the Buda Public Library.&nbsp;**Also, they are hosting a workshop called “BudaFest” on December 3rd for making floral arrangements with mistletoe.
+Outside of simply running the store, Mel and Laura also get involved in the community in other ways.{% include pullquote.html %}**On October 25th, they are running a fall flower workshop for pumpkin floral arrangements at the Buda Public Library.&nbsp;**Also, they are hosting a workshop at BudaFest on December 3rd for making floral arrangements with mistletoe.

 In the future, they also hope to host future workshops at the store itself.